Principality of Antioch: Relations with other Latin settlements in the East

 In 1111 when the Muslim army of Maudud of Mosul threatened the Principality, its Latin allies responded by bringing military aid.
-In 1112, Bertrand of Toulouse died and Roger Salerno took over Edessa.
+In 1112, Bertrand of Toulouse died and Roger of Salerno took over Edessa.
 During this period, there was a better relationship between Antioch and Edessa as well as with the Kingdom of Jerusalem.
 For example, in 1115 in the lead-up to the battle of Tell Danith, the Edessene faction of the army was integral to Antioch's overall army.
 In 1118 the forces of Jerusalem, Antioch and Tripoli combined to meet an army from Egypt and Damascus that was threatening the Kingdom of Jerusalem.

 But in 1119 Roger of Salerno was killed, leaving no adult heir.
 This shifted the balance of power in northern Syria, as Baldwin II, King of Jerusalem, was appointed Regent.
 At this time, Joscelin of Courtenay enjoyed a stable rule in Edessa, further weakening Antioch's dominance in Northern Syria.
 In 1126, Bohemond II arrived in the east and because Baldwin wanted Antioch and Jerusalem to maintain a close relationship, he arranged a marriage between the Prince of Antioch and his daughter, Alice.
 In 1127, a dispute between Bohemond and Joscelin of Courtenay led to Joscelin conducting raids in the Principality.
 In 1130, a succession crisis followed Bohemond II's death, signifying the end of Antioch's dominance of northern Syria.